German economy minister sees minimal growth and 'rough waters' ahead

 "It is about nothing less than defending the competitiveness of Germany as an industrial location," he said, referring to the country's labour shortage.

 However, there are differing ideas about additional relief within the coalition government.
-Habeck had proposed a billion-euro, debt-financed special fund, which his coalition partner, the pro-market Free Democrats (FDP), rejects.
+Habeck had proposed a billion-euro, debt-financed special fund, which his coalition partner, the pro-business Free Democratic Party (FDP), rejects.

-A growth package already approved by the Bundestag is in danger of failing due to the conservative opposition.
-The mediation committee of the Bundesrat and Bundestag is to meet on Wednesday evening.
+A growth package for businesses which the Bundestag had already approved is in danger of failing due to the conservative opposition.

+On Wednesday evening the mediation committee of Germany's Bundesrat and Bundestag reached a majority in favour of the growth package, though the opposition Christian Democrats (CDU) still haven’t agreed to it.

+There will now be a showdown in the Bundesrat on March 22, when the controversial law will be voted on again.